- What is Cellulite?

 Oestrogen also encourages the storage of fat under the skin.

-A nutritional programme aimed at balancing your hormones may therefore help to reduce your cellulite.
+A nutritional programme aimed at balancing your hormones may therefore help to reduce cellulite.

-One promising study gave 29 women 100ml organic chokeberry juice supplement for 90 days.(7)
+One study gave 29 women 100ml organic chokeberry juice supplement for 90 days.(7)

 At the end of the study period, subcutaneous tissue thickness was reduced, as well as collagen fibre bunching oedema.